Advanced-Concept-Mechanix/client/README.md

 The app should build and download

-You will get the login page as it the default page
+You will get the login page as it's the default page

 4. To access other pages